savob/savobajic.ca/content/projects/personal/esc/_index.md

 <figure>
 <img src="/images/esc-bldc-timing-chart.png">
-<figcaption>Fig. 3 - Timing chart showing a basic BLDC rotation with the voltage on (dotted line) and current through (solid) each phase marked.
+<figcaption>Timing chart showing a basic BLDC rotation with the voltage on (dotted line) and current through (solid) each phase marked.
 Figure 9 of <a href="https://www.ti.com/lit/an/sprabq7a/sprabq7a.pdf?ts=1642166596205">TI Application Report SPRABQ7A</a></figcaption>
 </figure>

 One generally finds it easiest to use the moment the voltage on this disconnected phase crosses the average voltage of all